 — Adie Mike (@AdieMike24) May 15, 2018

-The lives of such high-calibre footballers, however, are far different to that which Mike experienced as a young striker for City in the early 1990s.
+The lives of such high-calibre footballers are far different to Mike’s own experiences as a young striker for City in the early 1990s.

 Manchester born and bred, Mike actually grew up in the red half of the city, not far from Old Trafford, but was always a blue at heart thanks to the influence of his uncle.

-Scouted by City at the age of 11, he would play for England’s Under-15s alongside the likes of Nick Barmby and a certain left-winger by the name of Ryan Wilson – who, to me and you, is better known as Ryan Giggs.
+Scouted by City at the age of 11, he played for England’s Under-15s alongside the likes of Nick Barmby and a certain left-winger by the name of Ryan Wilson – who, to me and you, is better known as Ryan Giggs.

 By April 1992, an 18-year-old Mike was being told he would be making his first-team debut against Notts County at Maine Road the following day.

 “It was the thing I always wanted to do,” he says.
 “The Kippax was full.
 It was an amazing experience.”

 In the following match, he scored his first goal for his boyhood club at Oldham Athletic and his second and final goal came at Swindon Town in what by then was known as the Premier League.

 “It’s a shame I missed a few sitters actually.
 I always wanted to score at home.
 I can’t believe I never scored at Maine Road.”